 What to see and do

 At the top of park is a memorial to one of Milton Keynes’ founders, Lord 'Jock' Campbell of Eskan, reading 'If you seek his memorial look around'.
-A new piece of public art, the MK Rose, designed by Gordon Young, is currently being constructed on the site of the former fountain and pond.
+A new piece of public art, the MK Rose, created by internationally renowned artist Gordon Young, was installed on the site of the former fountain and pond and officially launched in November 2013.
 You can find more information at www.mkrose.co.uk.
 Nearby, the Belvedere, offers views into Bedfordshire.
 Look out, too, for the labyrinth with a working sundial at its centre.

 Chain Reaction, the distinctive sculpture overlooking Campbell Park, celebrates all those who played a part in Milton Keynes’ creation.
 It is one of several artworks in the park which are also part of the Milton Keynes Artwalk